cainsoltoff/MachiKoro/README.md

-# Machi Koro Game by Cain Soltoff
+# Machi Koro by Cain Soltoff

-#### I recently played Machi Koro for the first time with some friends.
+I recently played Machi Koro for the first time with some friends.
 Given the relative simplicity, it seemed like the perfect game on which to train a deep neural net, so that's what I'm working on!
-For now, I've implenented the base game in python (with an ability to play manually or using randomized AI) and run some basic simulations using the randomized AI.
+For now, I implemented the base game in Python (with an ability to play manually or use AI that make random choices).
+I also ran some basic simulations using the random-choice AI players.

-###<u> Python Machi Koro Game Implementation</u>
+<b>Python Machi Koro Game Implementation</b>
+---

-### The MachiKoro package contains all the necessary code to play the game with humans, AI players, or a mix.
+The MachiKoro package contains all the necessary code to play the game with humans, AI players, or a mix.

 <b>MachiKoro.GameController</b> - This is the main sub-module.
 In addition to the GameController class which will run the game,
                            there's also a top-level reloadDB method that forces the regeneration of the .pkl file from